Universities in Germany

 Practical orientation towards teaching and the application orientation in research and development are formative elements in the profile of universities of applied sciences.

 Approximately 40 % of graduates from all institutions of higher education in Germany come from Universities of Applied Sciences.
 In some courses the amount is even higher, especially in courses important for industry and commerce.
-The figure is as high as 50 % for business studies, 50 % for computer science, and even 70 % of engineering graduates obtained their degree in this universities.
+The figure is as high as 50 % for business studies, 50 % for computer science, and even 70 % of engineering graduates obtained their degree in these higher education establishments..

 These institutions of higher education have also developed innovative results in teaching itself.
 They have considerably expanded international studies by offering common study programmes together with international partner universities.
 They have also expanded the practical integration by creating training courses for working persons, as well as by combining the normal German professional training programmes with their studies.